NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

 Despite the time crunch, Wilson scheduled an endoscopy at NorthShore to address the cause of her heartburn.
 She also agreed to have the screening colonoscopy at the same time.
-Little did she know it would be a lifesaving decision, thanks to the evaluation she would receive from Faris Murad, MD, NorthShore Chief of Advanced Therapeutic Endoscopy.
-Dr. Murad is a nationally recognized endoscopy expert who specializes in complex gastrointestinal disorders.
+Little did she know it would be a lifesaving decision, thanks to the evaluation she would receive from NorthShore's Advanced Therapeutic Endoscopy team.

-During Wilson’s colonoscopy, Dr. Murad spotted a large and aggressive precancerous polyp.
-“Anne was fortunate to have her colonoscopy when she did because she was at risk of developing an invasive cancer within a matter of months,” explained Dr. Murad.
+During Wilson’s colonoscopy, her doctor spotted a large and aggressive precancerous polyp.
+“Anne was fortunate to have her colonoscopy when she did because she was at risk of developing invasive cancer within a matter of months,” explained her doctor.
 “Surgery was the best option to ensure complete removal of the polyp.”

 “I’m so glad I followed the advice to have the colonoscopy,” said Wilson.
 “Little did I know that it would catch cancer in the nick of time and save my life!”

 Early Detection is Key

 Colonoscopy is the only way to screen for precancerous polyps and prevent cancer before symptoms develop.
 Up to 90 percent of colorectal cancers are curable if caught early.

 The doctor consulted with NorthShore Surgeon Joseph Muldoon, MD, a pioneer in performing laparoscopic colon surgery.
 Both physicians hold academic appointments at the University of Chicago Pritzker School of Medicine.

 Within days, Wilson underwent successful surgery, using a few small incisions to remove the precancerous section of her colon.
 She did not need follow-up chemotherapy or radiation.